arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 }
 ```

+Again, notice the fictional attributes.

 I hope you get how paramount the generation of values is, in PBT.
+It's time to talk about that.

-### Fine.
-But enough with fictional attributes, please
+### Enough with fictional attributes
 By now you should have built the intuition that just generating purely random values does not work.
 We need to craft *quasi-random* values, strictly satisfying some specific domain rules.
 Indeed, we need a way to instruct the test data generator which rules to stick to.

-And it's time to say goodbye to our fictional attributes.<br/>
+Because, after all, requirements are all about domain rules.

-What about using functions instead?
+What about replacing our fictional attributes with functions?

 ```csharp
 [Property]